stasbychkar/GradeManagementSystem360/README.md

 #### By: Stan Bychkar, Sohail Chutani, Ilham Mohamed, Justin Rabung, and Alan Vu

 ## Brief Description
-This is the final version of our project 3 for CSS 360 - Software Engineering.
+This is our final project for CSS 360 - Software Engineering.
 This project involved developing a program from start to finish following the software development life cycle.

 ## Instructions for running the program